-Nott gained his Fine Art degree at Lancashire Polytechnic and his MA in fine art at Reading University.
-In 1985 he acted as an assistant to Andy Goldsworthy on site-specific sculptures in the Lake District.
+Richard Nott gained his Fine Art degree at Lancashire Polytechnic and his MA in fine art at Reading University.
+In 1985 he worked as an assistant to Andy Goldsworthy on site-specific sculptures in the Lake District.
 He was gallery assistant at the Royal Academy from 1986-7 and at Oldham Art Gallery from 1991-2.
 He won the South West Arts Visual Arts and Photography Award in 1994.
-He gained a residency at the 12th International Weeks of Painting in 1999 and exhibited the work produced in Austria and Slovenia.
-He was selected for the ‘Art Now Cornwall’ exhibition at the Tate St Ives and is an elected member of the Newlyn Society of Arts.
+He gained a residency at the 12th International Weeks of Painting in Slovenia.
+Exhibitions have been extensive and international notable included numerous solo exhibitions at Anima-Mundi over a long and fruitful working relationship, ‘Art Now Cornwall’ at the Tate St Ives and Chashama, Avenue of the America’s, NYC.
+Richard Nott is represented by Anima-Mundi.